 What is a Preliminary Ecological Appraisal?

 A Preliminary Ecological Appraisal is normally, as the name suggests, the first stage in any site assessment.
 PEAs are usually required during the planning process to enable a development to be approved.
-A PEA has two main elements: an ecological desk study and an extended Phase 1 habitat survey.
+A PEA has two main elements: an ecological desk study and an a UK Habitat Classification Survey, which is extended to include an assessment for the habitat to support protected species.

 The purpose of a PEA is to identify any ecological constraints to your development proposal.
 We will advise on what may additionally be required in order to complete the ecological assessment, for instance, protected species surveys.
 A PEA allows us to make recommendations where necessary for you to maintain compliance.